xebia/essentials/README.md

 Will generate `api.json` representing all data and metadata, used by the mobile applications.

+**note**:

-**note**: it is important that this generator runs *after* all others, to reflect the final state  of the project
+- it is important that this generator runs *after* all others, to reflect the final state  of the project
+- the api.json contains a key ```enableCustomerSupport```, this is the kill switch to disable the customer support feature in the iOS app

 ## Deploying to essentials.xebia.com